April 23, 2024

 Stephen Follows

 It’s time for another edition of ‘Client Conversations’ where we catch up with previous clients of ours, reflect on our past projects together, and glean insights from their perspective.
-On this occasion we have the pleasure of talking to Ellie Carter, a Fundraising Development Manager at St Barnabas Hospice, about how we worked together to create a flexible five year legacy strategy with accompanying materials.
+On this occasion we have the pleasure of talking to Ellie Carter, the Legacy and In Memory Manager at St Barnabas Hospice, about how we worked together to create a flexible five year legacy strategy with accompanying materials.
 We delivered the strategy and materials in 2023, but continue to support the hospice through our ‘Test & Learn’ meetings as they implement their new legacy strategy.

 So, Ellie, can you tell us a bit about where this all began, and what motivated you to start this project?